@lnp2pBot

 How does the user reputation system work?

-For every trade you make, you will be asked to rate your counterparty, while your counterparty will rate you.
-To do this, lnp2pBot has a 5-star rating system that will allow you to rate your experience, where 1 star is the lowest rating and 5 stars are the highest.
+For every transaction you conduct, you'll be asked to rate your counterpart, and they'll rate you in return. lnp2pBot uses a 5-star rating system that allows you to evaluate your experience, where 1 star is the lowest rating and 5 stars are the highest.

-When you create an offer, it will include by default the number of successful trades you have made and the ratings received from your counterparties.
+When you create an offer, it will include by default the number of successful operations you've conducted, the ratings received from your counterparts, and the number of operations performed.
+We recommend considering all these aspects when accepting an offer to avoid scams.

 Reputation System